cloudevents/spec/primer.md

 ## CloudEvent Attribute Extensions

-In order to achieve the stated goals, the working group will attempt to constrain the number of metadata attributes they define in CloudEvents.
-To that end, attributes defined by this working group will fall into three
+In order to achieve the stated goals, the specification authors will attempt to constrain the number of metadata attributes they define in CloudEvents.
+To that end, attributes defined by this project will fall into three
 categories:
 - required
 - optional
 - extensions

-As the category names imply, "required" attributes will be the ones that the working group considers vital to all events in all use cases, while "optional" ones will be used in a majority of the cases.
+As the category names imply, "required" attributes will be the ones that the group considers vital to all events in all use cases, while "optional" ones will be used in a majority of the cases.
 Both of the attributes in these cases will be defined within the specfication itself.

-When the working group determines that an attribute is not common enough to fall into those two categories but would still benefit from the level of interoperability that comes from being well-defined, then they will be placed into the "extensions" category and put into
+When the group determines that an attribute is not common enough to fall into those two categories but would still benefit from the level of interoperability that comes from being well-defined, then they will be placed into the "extensions" category and put into